FrostyyPaws/portfolio/README.md

 By design, this is built purely in vanilla HTML/CSS/JS with no libraries or external dependencies.
-(Also by design, all code not minified to leave it human readable for inspection)

 __The point of this whole thing?__